Crelde/iotapoweredplants/README.md

 # Extended Keepy
 I have modified the [Keepy project](https://github.com/iot2tangle/Keepy) to include a visualization page!
 You can setup this version and you will have a new endpoint on your keepy server. **/viz**.
 Here you will be able to see a view of your sensor data as it comes in, with option to live refresh the data!
 Check out the project [here](https://github.com/Crelde/iotapoweredplants/tree/main/KeepyWithVizualization) The instructions to setup is exactly the same as the original Keepy project.

+## Here you can see a gif of the visualization page in action!
+![](https://i.imgur.com/oDCF556.gif)

+## Verify Data on the Tangle
 This page also enables the user to verify that the data hasn't been tampered with, by checking the tangle data stream.
 (You have to select a channel before the link is available)
-## Here you can see a gif of the visualization page in action!
-![](https://i.imgur.com/oDCF556.gif)

 # Bill of Materials
 ## XDK110 sensor setup